DGOliver-backup/CityU_FYP_PostureMonitoringApp/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
-- TensorFlow Lite for providing the BlazePose model.
+- TensorFlow Lite for providing the MoveNet model.
+- Google ML Kit for providing the BlazePose models.
+- Ultray for providing the YYOLO11n-pose model.
 - Android Studio for the development environment.
 - Research papers and open-source communities for insights on pose estimation and posture classification.